Konstantin Buteyko

-Konstantin Pavlovich Buteyko (January 27, 1923 – May 2, 2003) was a Soviet physician and the creator of the Buteyko method for the treatment of asthma and other breathing disorders.
+Konstantin Pavlovich Buteyko (January 27, 1923 – May 2, 2003) was a Ukrainian-born Soviet physician and the creator of the Buteyko method for the treatment of asthma and other breathing disorders.

 Early life

 Buteyko was born in 1923 into a farming family in Ivanitsa, Ukraine (about 150 kilometers from Kyiv; presently Ivanytsya, Chernihiv Oblast, Ukraine).

 He was accepted to Kyiv Polytechnic Institute to study mechanics, but World War II interrupted his studies and he spent four years "fixing cars, tanks and artillery for the Soviet army" on the front lines.

 During the war or shortly after, Buteyko had become tired of mechanics and made the decision to go into medicine.

 When the War ended, I decided to start researching the most complex machine, the Man.
 I thought if I learnt him, I'd be able to diagnose his diseases as easily as I had diagnosed machine disorders.